Snapbrillia/quadraticvoting/src/README.md

 project's identifier,

-- Datum attached to the UTxO carrying `P` is proper, and increments the number of donations by 1, and also increases the total donation received so far by the donation amount,
+- Datum attached to the UTxO carrying `P` is proper, and increments the number of donations by 1,

 - Exactly 1 token is being minted (`V`), such that its token name is the project's identifier,

-- The output UTxO carrying this fresh `V` token, also carries the intended donation in Lovelaces.
+- The output UTxO carrying this fresh `V` token, also carries the intended donation in Lovelaces, while its datum stores the donor's public key hash.

 ### First Phase of Folding Donations